charyan/blank/README.md

 ## Features
 ### Home Page
 The home page shows the name of the site, a list of posts with their name and tags.
-In the footer, we have the following links: home, tags and about.
+In the footer, we have the following links: home, tags, rss and about.

 ### Single Post
 ![Post](images/post.png)